loktar/campaigns-demo/README.md

 ## Live Demo
 A live demo of this project is available here: https://campaigns-demo.herokuapp.com/

-Note: This is hosted on a free Heroku plan so it may take a few seconds for the first request to load
+Note: This is hosted on a free Heroku plan so it may take a few seconds for the first request to load.

 ## Installation